 I personally love shopping for groceries at Costco.
 The stores are easy to navigate, all items are clearly listed in a price per pound for easy comparison and they rarely have low quality products.
 Costco’s business model is different from a regular grocery store.
 They don’t stock everything, they have more limited choice on some items, especially in terms of competing brands for similar products.
 What they do is handpick suppliers that have high quality and are willing to reduce their profit margins significantly in order to sell in bulk.
 So you end up with a warehouse of large packages at very low prices.
 When they have what you are looking for, their price is rarely beaten.
 They also have a house brand called Kirkland signature that unlike many other house brands, is actually good quality.

 Definitely take a trip to your local Costco, perhaps with a friend or family member who has a membership card if you are not yet a member.
 Check out their prices and see how it compares to your local grocery store.

 Tip #3 Using Different Grocery Stores

-Sometimes the nicer grocery store will still have better prices when certain items are on promotion, so its important to check the weekly flyer.
-An easy way to do this is with an app called reebee that will allow you to compare specials of all stores.
+Sometimes the nicer grocery store will still have better prices when certain items are on promotion.
+So its important to check the weekly flyer.
+An easy way to do this is with an app called reebee.
+This app will allow you to compare specials of all stores.
 You can then compare specials to the baseline great prices offered at Costco.
 Costco also has its own promotions for select items, but usually far less often than a regular grocery store.

 Tip #4 Don’t Waste Anything